BornToDoStuff/Vorpal-Dice-Press/_posts/products/2020-12-22-Amarunes-Almanac-Deserts-of-the-Realms.md

 +1 bonus spell, druidic practice, which is the Druid version of the ceremony spell for Clerics.

 #### Items!
-11 magic items: imbued with the power of the Underdark and its depths.
+10 magic items: forged in stone and tempered under the weight of the world.

 #### Creatures!
-20 monsters: new creatures for Wild Shaping, mounts, and companions!
-Including the Phaerimm, Sharn, and Deep Dragons!
+16 monsters: new creatures for Wild Shaping, mounts, and companions!

 #### Flora!
-20 flora: the bounty of the Underdark.
-Mushrooms, lichen, moss, and even a few trees that you can collect and use to create all manner of items, as well as improve some spells.
+20 flora: the hearty and resilient plants of the deserts.
+Roots, tubers, and stubborn plants that you can collect and use to create all manner of items, as well as improve some spells.

 #### Downtime Activities!
 A gathering expedition specifically designed to find and collect the flora described in this book.

 #### Location Stories
 Straight from the journal of Amarune Whitewave herself, stories of their expeditions into five notable Faerûn deserts:
-- Araumycos
+- Anauroch
-- The Burgeoning Rift
+- Calim Desert
-- Firelands
+- Elfharrow
-- Glimmersea
+- Plains of Purple Dust
-- Sharnwall
+- Quoya Desert

 #### Cartography!
-Updated for 5th Edition, this book contains a two-page map of the Underdark covering the Northdark all the way to Deep Raurin.
-As with any map of the evershifting Underdark, it's more of a guideline of where things are roughly located, than a navigatable map.
+A map of Faerûn: Updated for 5th Edition, this book contains a two-page map of Faerûn covering the Sword Coast all the way to the Plains of Purple Dust

 *Also included is a separate high-resolution PDF of the map in both colored and Printer Friendly, available to print on 8.5"x11" or 11"x17"*